 An enormous quantity of toilet paper (a bulk order through a co-op buying group):

-I did this on my Boda Boda, without a motor, too.
+I did a similar haul of paper products on my Boda Boda, too, without a motor.
 Here’s the bike loaded up and then that same haul off the bike:

 Any sort of big boxy thing can go on the back of the Spicy Curry’s platform.
 I keep waiting for shops to offer free local delivery via this method: